Table of Contents

 3. Embrace Frugality

 If you want to be more self-reliant you need to be more financially stable.
-And what’s a better way to achieve this if not by embracing frugality?
+And what’s a better way to achieve this than by embracing frugality?
 Because if you become a prudent spender, you will automatically save money for the future instead of overspending right now.

 So if you thought that you living a frugal life means not spending money at all that’s a huge misconception.
 It’s more about practical minimalism, embracing quality over quantity and creating the foundation for financial stability.
 It’s about setting yourself for a successful future.